deveshdatwani/trendsonthemap/README.md

 			connector.close()
 ```

--- folium creating a map and marking cities from the latitude and longitude values fromt database as well as the trends.
+-- folium creating a map and marking cities from the latitude and longitude values from database as well as the trends.

 ```
 for i, city in enumerate(response):